Tag: decision intelligence

 Reading Time: 4 minutes

-The problem is not lack of data.
-It is insight scarcity.
+The problem is not a shortage of data.

 The Illusion of Being “Data-Driven”